Facts about PPF Group

 In direct response to NÚKIB’s (the National Cyber and Information Security Agency) warning and request that Czech companies ‘adopt security measures’, our companies immediately launched the required security audits in line with NÚKIB’s detailed methodology.
 PPF has repeatedly stated that if the State, i.e. the competent regulator, decides to adopt any additional stricter measures, it will, naturally, comply with such a decision.

-The Memorandum with Huawei does not constitute an agreement on the purchase of goods and services
+The Memorandum with Huawei never had a constitute an agreement on the purchase of goods and services

 Support for education, culture and scientific research